ARobZT/Achievements/README.md

 # **Table of Contents: Press Ctrl + F and search for whatever you'd like!
 (To view TryhackMe Rooms [Click Here](https://github.com/ARobZT/Achievements/blob/main/TryHackMe%20Completions.md))**

 # About Me:
-I am an enthusiastic IT Project Manager and U.S. Marine Veteran with 9 years of experience in Project Management, aiming to leverage extensive expertise into a IT Project Manager role.
+I am an enthusiastic CyberSecurity/IT Project Manager and U.S. Marine Veteran with 9 years of experience in Project Management, aiming to leverage extensive expertise into a CyberSecurity/IT Project Manager role.
 Demonstrated ability to maintain focus and achieve results, ensuring timely, budget-conscious, and high-quality project completion.
 Proactive in optimizing processes, motivating teams, and navigating complexities, committed to optimal outcomes.
 Adaptable team player excelling in multitasking and problem-solving.

 Proven track record of exceeding expectations, passionate about continuous improvement.
 Proficient in agile, waterfall, and SDLC methodologies, adept at end-to-end project lifecycle management.
 Ready to drive projects forward and deliver measurable results, seeking a dynamic environment to apply attention to detail and strong organizational skills for positive impact.